mm80843/T3.5/docs/Benef/PBN__Benef_1314.md

 ## Articles mentionning this Benefit

 * [How our homes impact our health: using a COVID-19 informed approach to examine urban apartment housing](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_279.md)

+## Name of the Benefit

+Designing spaces with adaptable lighting and thermal comfort levels supports various activities and improves occupant health and productivity.